Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Summary

 We hope that this work provides a helpful model for future investigations of kinetic instabilities in collisionless (and weakly collisional) plasmas.
 Judicious use of specialised numerical techniques such as the HEB method in PIC simulations has the benefit of maximising the achievable separation between macroscopic and microscopic scales at fixed computational cost; as we have shown here, this can be essential for accessing the parameter regimes that are relevant to astrophysics.
 Furthermore, performing scans over key parameters (such as $\beta_i$) is often helpful for identifying the physical mechanisms that cause the saturation of kinetic instabilities.
 As for this paper's key results -- in particular, our computation of the effective collisionality ($\nu_{\rm eff} \simeq 0.4 \beta_i/\tau$) and parallel Braginskii viscosity ($\mu_{\rm B} \simeq 0.8 \tau B^2/4 \upi$) in astrophysically relevant plasma -- we believe that using local kinetic simulations to compute effective transport coefficients, which could then be subsequently implemented into global fluid simulations, provides a promising route towards building successful models of macroscopic collisionless plasma environments.

 A.F.A.B., M.W.K., and E.Q.~were supported for this research by funding from DOE awards DE-SC0019046 and DE-SC0019047 through the NSF/DOE Partnership in Basic Plasma Science and Engineering.
-A.F.A.B.~received additional support during the latter part of this work from the UKRI (grant number MR/W006723/1).
-The simulations were performed using the Stellar cluster at the PICSciE-OIT TIGRESS High Performance Computing Center and Visualization Laboratory of Princeton University.
+A.F.A.B.~received additional support during the latter part of this work from the UKRI (grant number MR/W006723/1). {J.S. was supported by Rutherford Discovery Fellowship RDF-U001804 and Marsden Fund grant MFP-U002221, which are managed through the Royal Society Te Aparangi. } The simulations were performed using the Stellar cluster at the PICSciE-OIT TIGRESS High Performance Computing Center and Visualization Laboratory of Princeton University.
+The authors are grateful to the two anonymous reviewers, whose recommendations have improved the paper.
+Declaration of Interests: the authors report no conflict of interest.